Sankardev: Bhuyan shiromaniship

 Sankardev soon mastered the major scriptures and thereafter left the tol in his late teens (c1465) to attend to his responsibilities as the Shiromani Bhuyan.
 He came to be known as the Dekagiri among his subjects and admirers.
 As Alipukhuri had become crowded, he moved his household from Alipukhuri to Bordowa.
-He married his first wife, Suryava, ti when he was of his early age20s and a daughter, Manu, was born in about three years, but his wife died about nine months later.
+He married his first wife, Suryavati when he was in his early 20s and a daughter, Manu, was born about three years later, but his wife died about nine months after that.